HacksVault/Stellarlance/README.md

 # Stellerlance

-This project is a freelancing platform with agentic automation, now powered by the Stellar blockchain for payments and account creation.
+This project is a fully autonomous decentralized freelancers hiring platform with agentic automation, now powered by the Stellar blockchain for payments and account creation.

 ## Environment Variables

 - `STELLAR_PRIVATE_KEY`: The secret key for the Stellar account used to send payments and create accounts.

 ## Blockchain Integration